lakeff/ReinoCMDS2/README.md

   - Spawns an npc with specific blood type, quality, whether or not you can 'eat' it, how long it will be up, and at what level.
   - Example: *.customspawn CHAR_ChurchOfLight_Lightweaver scholar 100 true -1 100*
   - Shortcut: *.cspwn*
+- `.despawnnpc (guid) (range)`
+  - will kill any entity matching the ID specified.
+Use sparingly as this is an expensive call, and could cause minor lag depending.
+Just for the cases where you can't kill something by hand.
+  - Example: *.despawnnpc CHAR_ChurchOfLight_Lightweaver 10*
+  - Shortcut: *.dspwn*
+- `.spawnban (Prefab GUID name) (reason)`
+  - saves a GUID to the banned list, preventing customspawn or spawnnpc from creating it.
+Helps prevent server crashes and corruption.
+To remove from the ban list, delete the line from the nospawn.json in the Config folder.
+  - Example: *.spawnban CHAR_ChurchOfLight_Lightweaver "This NPC is too cute"*
 - `.spawnhorse (speed) (acceleration) (rotation) (Spectral: true/false) (amount)`
   - Spawns a horse at your location with the specified stats and amount..
   - Example: *.spawnhorse 10 10 10 false 1*